Staghorn Sumac (Rhus typhina)

 Watering Instructions

-Water regularly during the first season.
+Water regularly during the first growing season.
 After establishment, Staghorn Sumac is highly drought-tolerant and needs only occasional deep watering.

 Fertilization Tips